mlatcl/iei/_lamd/intro-review-motivation.md

 \comment{I think this means worksheet 1 could also be about the general ideas presented here?
 Allowing them to bring skepticism.
 The core idea of bandwidth limitations and how it effects the architecture of an intelligence?}

+\newslides{Shannon Next Lecture}

+\slides{We are already counting in Shannon's bits — embodiment is a communication bottleneck, not yet a theorem.}

+\slidesincremental{
+* Lecture 3: why *bits*, and $H=-\sum_i p_i\log p_i$ from axioms
+* Same functional form as Boltzmann $S$; different operational reading
+* The intelligence question sharpens in lecture 4 (Landauer, Bauby) }

+\speakernotes{Portrait and table are enough today.
+Forward pointer only — do not derive $H$.}

+\notes{Shannon gave the unit used for bandwidth and embodiment factors.
+The derivation of $H$ and the statement $S=kH$ are LO2 in lecture 3.
+The bandwidth gap is a bottleneck on sharing thought, not a second no-go paired with Boltzmann.
+Lecture 4 applies the same bit accounting to locked-in communication.}

 \include{_physics/includes/laplace-portrait.md}
 \include{_physics/includes/laplaces-determinism.md}
 \include{_physics/includes/laplaces-gremlin.md}

+\subsection{Entropy and the Boltzmann Distribution}

+\include{_physics/includes/entropy-intro.md}

 \subsection{Boltzmann Seed}